 Unless you are considered to be a share trader, you cannot claim a deduction for the cost of acquiring shares - for example, expenses for brokerage and stamp duty.
-These will form part of the cost base for capital gains tax purposes when you dispose of the shares.
-For more information, see the Personal investors guide to capital gains tax 2005.
+These will form part of the cost base for CGT purposes when you dispose of the shares.
+For more information, see the Personal investors guide to capital gains tax 2010.